 THE 60-MILE MCCARTHY ROAD winds deep into the heart of Wrangell-St. Elias.
 Once the gateway to mining operations, it is now your gateway to spectacular scenery, vast wilderness, and adventure.
 For those willing to leave the pavement behind, this road provides access to many natural and historic wonders of our largest park.

 Today's road originated in 1909 as a railway constructed to support the Kennecott Copper Mines.
 When large scale mining ended in 1938, most of the rails were salvaged for scrap iron.
 In 1971 a new bridge was constructed over the Copper River and the rail bed was covered with gravel, creating today's surface of the McCarthy Road.

 Narrow and winding, the road still reflects its railway origins.
 In places, remnants of railroad ties may surface along with the occasional spike, creating unexpected hazards.
 Although traffic and weather often result in ruts and washboarded surfaces, under normal summer conditions, high-clearance vehicles can make the trip.
 Please allow faster vehicles to pass by using turnouts.
 Due to the narrow road and limited visibility, we do not recommend that large RVs drive on the McCarthy Road.

+The McCarthy Road Audio Tour is a narrated tour that is available to download from the QR code below or from the park website to play on your phone while driving:

+nps.gov/wrst/learn/ photosmultimedia/audio-tours.htm

-Pick up a free copy of the McCarthy Road Audio Tour!
-This is a narrated tour that plays in your vehicle's CD player.
-Available at any park visitor center or download it from our website to play on your phone: https://www.nps.gov/wrst/learn/photosmultimedia/audio-tours.htm McCarthy Road Basics - Begins at mile 33 Edgerton Highway, in Chitina, AK. - 60 miles, allow 2 hours EACH WAY. - Unpaved and maintained by the Alaska state Dept. of Transportation.
+McCarthy Road Basics

+- Begins at mile 33 Edgerton Highway, in Chitina, AK. - 60 miles, allow 2 hours EACH WAY. - Unpaved and maintained by the Alaska state Dept. of Transportation.
 Rough road conditions and potholes are common. - This is a remote area with limited services.
-FUEL is available in Kenny Lake and Chitina - Drive slowly, carefully, and courteously. - We recommend that you carry a full-sized spare and an adequate jack. - Private land adjoins many parts of the road and in the McCarthy/Kennecott area.
-Please respect private property. - Cell phone coverage is very limited The McCarthy Road begins in Chitina, AK.
+FUEL is available in Kenny Lake and Chitina.
+NO FUEL is available in McCarthy. - Drive slowly, carefully, and courteously. - We recommend that you carry a full-sized spare and an adequate jack. - Private land adjoins many parts of the road and in the McCarthy/Kennecott area.
+Please respect private property. - Cell phone coverage is very limited.

+The McCarthy Road begins in Chitina, AK.
 Look for the mile-marker posts and follow along with this guide